isomerpages/csc-knowledge/_digital-issue-11/Pro Tips: Mindful Prioritisation.md

 <ul>
 <li><b>Quadrant 1: Urgent &amp; Important Tasks/Projects—Complete Immediately</b></li>
-<dt> These tasks are time-sensitive and need to be done as soon as possible: they should be tackled first.
-They are likely to have a palpable deadline, but may also be time-sensitive tasks like preparing to conduct a survey after a specific event.
+<dl> These tasks are time-sensitive and need to be done as soon as possible: they should be tackled first.
+They are likely to have a palpable deadline, but may also be time-sensitive tasks like preparing to conduct a survey after a specific event.</dl>

-As you plan your workday or week, make sure you have assigned time to complete these tasks.</dt>
+<dl>As you plan your workday or week, make sure you have assigned time to complete these tasks.</dl>

 <li><b>Quadrant 2: Not Urgent &amp; Important Tasks/Projects—Schedule on Your Calendar</b></li>
-<dt>These tasks don’t demand immediate action but they do contribute to long-term goals.
+<dl>These tasks don’t demand immediate action but they do contribute to long-term goals.
 So it is important to include these tasks in longer-term schedules or they may end up becoming urgent and moved into the first quadrant.
 Tasks related to professional development and upskilling would fall into this quadrant.
-They are not usually immediate concerns but they do improve effectiveness and efficiency at work in the long run.</dt>
+They are not usually immediate concerns but they do improve effectiveness and efficiency at work in the long run.</dl>

+<li><b>Quadrant 3: Urgent &amp; Unimportant Tasks/Projects—Delegate to Someone Else</b></li>

+<dl>Tasks in this quadrant are time-sensitive but not super important.
+Such tasks often prevent those in quadrant 1 or 2 from being completed.
+They could be essential but routine administrative tasks that do not require our specific skillsets.
+In research work, these could include tasks like transcribing interviews, sending email invites to event participants, or data cleaning.
+Such tasks are best delegated, although being in a small work team can make this challenging, especially if everyone has their share of such tasks to complete.</dl>

+<dl>Another way to manage these tasks is to outsource or automate them (i.e., delegate them to external vendors, or to machines).
+For instance, AI-driven software such as Otter.Ai or GovTech’s Transcribe has become an attractive option for transcription.
+We can spend some of our&nbsp;Quadrant 2 time to think about how to use technology to ease such routine processes, saving us time and energy in the longer run.</dl>

 </ul>